CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Using-netconsole-with-syslog-on-Cumulus-Linux-Switches.md

 ### Create a Running Configuration

-The following procedure only impacts the running kernel on the switch; this is known as a non-persistent configuration.
-After the switch reboots, these settings are lost.
+The following procedure only impacts the running kernel (otherwise known as a non-persistent configuration) on the switch.
+After the switch reboots, you lose these settings.

 To create a running configuration on a Cumulus Linux switch: